Reeds-github/Hero-Mode/README.md

 <h3>Once you press "patch" DO NOT TOUCH ANYTHING and wait for completion.</h3>

 <li>Once it's done put "<b>game.iso</b>" in your SD/USB storage device. (<b>SD Card\Games\Hero Mode\game.iso</b>)</li>
-<li>Boot up Nintendot, choose a storage device, press B to enter Settings and turn off Cheats.</li>
+<li>Boot up Nintendot, choose a storage device, press B to enter "Settings" and disable cheats.</li>
-<li>If you do not turn off Cheats, parts of Hero Mode will not work properly.</li>
+<li>If you do not turn off cheats, parts of Hero Mode will not work properly.</li>

 <h3>Load the mod and enjoy.</h3>